Xon77/Live4Life/README.md

 :warning: Please note that:

-* currently, the code is not correctly highlighted in Github due to a [bug](https://github.com/supercollider/language-supercollider/issues/4), but it is ok in SuperCollider.
+* currently, the code can be incorrectly highlighted in Github due to a [bug](https://github.com/supercollider/language-supercollider/issues/4), but it is ok in SuperCollider.

 * it is currently designed for both Mac 15" specific screen size (1920×1200) and Mac 16" specific screen size (2056×1329) and an AZERTY keyboard (Français - Numérique).
 Scaling of the GUI and other keyboard options will be added in the future.